Melva for Families & Community Groups

 about the game

-If you are a community group leader who interested in using the Melva Film package and/or the Melva game package with your group, please get in touch via our registration form to discuss bespoke pricing models, depending on your needs and group size.
+However, if you are a community group leader, Home Education setting or Education Otherwise Than at School and are interested in using the full Melva package, please get in touch via our registration form to discuss bespoke pricing models, depending on your needs and group size.

 Find out more about all our Melva products and their benefits